wp-plugins/spectacula-page-widget/readme.txt

 == Frequently Asked Questions ==
-= Why not just use a text widget =
+= Why not just use a text widget? =
 Because using pages gives you the visual editor, revisions, short codes, easier management and numerous other benefits.

+= What's so important about shortcodes? =
+Shortcodes are increasingly important in WordPress and are used to output certain types of content, such as galleries and video, but also by a lot of plugins which don't have widget functionality but which could effectively be widgetised by using this plugin.

+= What does removing from wp_list_pages mean? =
+That's the name of a WordPress function that lists all pages in your blog.
+It's used by theme developers to build menus and navigation.
+Our plugin can remove a page from this list, but it can't remove a page from navigation that's built using an alternative method - such as the new WP 3.0 menu builder, for example.

+= I used this plugin to output a video in my sidebar, but it doesn't fit the space! = Make sure that any content you place in a page to be output in the sidebar is small enough to fit in the sidebar - you may need to resize images and video embeds expressly for this purpose.

+= I'm outputting from a plugin using a shortcode, but it looks wrong! = Sometimes a plugin can't output items in a space as small as most widget areas or sidebars, so in this case you may need to restyle the plugin's output, or try a different plugin.
+There's only so much we can do here.
+Sorry!

+= My theme's gone all screwy.
+Help! =
+A very small number of themes can't handle the output from this plugin very well.
+Try the option to add a clear block at the end of your content - that may help in some cases.

 == Screenshots ==

 == Upgrade Notice ==

+= 1.0.3 =
+Corrections to readme file and description, fixes two links.
+[DC]

 = 1.0.2 =
 Added an option to show the widget in the sidebar even if you're on the page selected to show in the widget.
 Made the widget title, as showing in the widget admin, a little more useful.
+[JRW]

 = 1.0.1=
 Extra option added to show the widget even when viewing the page selected to show in the widget.
 Sorted out the widget title as shown in the sidebar admin.
+[JRW]

 = 1.0.1=
 If you're having problems with floated content overflowing other items then upgrade to this and tick the option to have the clear block on.
 Otherwise this change isn't critical.
+[JRW]

 = 1.0.0 =
 If you have an older version of this I'd recommend you upgrade.
+[JRW]